t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 ### Serving the web service

 Finally, run `mvn clean install` or `mvn jaxb2:schemagen` to generate the XSD.
-After that, start your Spring Boot application (IDE or by executing `spring-boot:run`) and the WSDL should be generated during the start.
+In case you don't have Maven installed, you can use `mvnw` wrapper from the sample project.
+After that, start your Spring Boot application (IDE or by executing `mvn spring-boot:run`) and the WSDL should be generated during the start.
 If everything's set up properly, you will be able to access your WSDL (in this sample case) at http://localhost:8080/ws/users.wsdl.
-Load it in the SoapUI or use curl.
+Load it in the SoapUI or use *curl*.

 ```xml
 &lt;soapenv:Envelope xmlns:soapenv=&quot;http://schemas.xmlsoap.org/soap/envelope/&quot; xmlns:t3r=&quot;https://github.com/t3rmian/jmeter-samples&quot;&gt;